 In some newer homes that are well insulated and weathertight, poor draft may result from insufficient air in the house.
 In such instances, an open window near the stove on the windward side of the house (side against which the wind is blowing) will provide the fresh air needed.
-Another solution is to equip the stove with an Outside Air Kit, available from your local dealer.

-Use the air control settings indicated in Figure 32 as a starting point to help determine the best settings for your installation.
+Use the air control settings indicated in Figure 24 as a starting point to help determine the best settings for your installation.